singlaakshay90/Express-Boilerplate/README.md

 # Express-Boilerplate
-Scaffolding an ExpressJS app from scratch
+Scaffolding an ExpressJS app from scratch with all the basic API routes in it.